-In this Azure article, we will discuss Azure storage account and how to create Azure storage accounts using Azure Portal and PowerShell.
+This Azure article will discuss how to create Azure storage accounts using Azure Portal, PowerShell, and Azure CLI.

 Table of Contents